scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### User management

+##### Login

-- The user can login to the application.
-Therefore he has to enters his email-address and his password into the login-form.
+The user can login to the application.
+Therefore he has to enter his email-address and his password into the login-form.
 If he has no account yet, he can sign up as a new user.

+##### Signup

-- For signing up as a new user he has to enter his first and last name, select his gender and give his email-address and a password, which has to be at least 6 characters long.
-If any of these informations aren't fill in, an error occurs, which tells the user that he must fill in a valid information.
+For signing up as a new user he has to enter his first and last name, select his gender and give his email-address and a password, which has to be at least 6 characters long.

+The user can choose the account type.
+There are two account types (premium and normal) If the user chooses premium, he has to enter his credit card information during signup.

+If any of these informations aren't filled in, an error occurs, which tells the user that he must fill in a valid information.

+##### Logged in users

 A logged in user can:

 - logout
 - edit his public profile.There he can change his password, first name, last name, username and write something about himself.
 By clicking "update" his changes will be saved.
+Normal users can upgrade their account to a premium account there as well.

 #### Messaging system

 A logged in user can:

-- Send messages in two ways:
+- **Send messages** in two ways:
  + sending messages by visiting the advertiser Profile and clicking on the button "Message".Then he can enter the subject and his message and click on "Send" if the want to send the message or click on "Cancel" to exit the message form.
 If no subject is filled in, the message won't be send.
 If the subject is entered but no message, then the message wont'be send.
 Only of both( subject and message) are entered, the message will be send.
  + other way of sending messages is by sending the message from the users Profile.
 For the new message he has to specify to whom he wants to send the email and give in the subject and write his message.
 Then he can click either "send"(for sending the message) or "cancel"(for leaving the message form).If the user puts in a invalid email address of the recipient then there will appear a box saying :"This user does not exist".
 Again all information (to, subject, and message) have to be filled in, if not, the message won't be send.

-- view his sent messages.
+- **view his sent messages**.
 Furthermore  he can see in a chart the subject, sender, recipient and the date sent from each message he has ever sent.
 By clicking on a line from this chart he gets a view of the send message.

-- view imcoming messages.
+- **view imcoming messages**.
 Furthermore he can see in a chart the subject, sender, recipient and the date sent from the each message he has received.
 By clicking on a line from this chart he gets a view of the message.

-- **New** User can now receive real email to his email adress, not only messages to internal inbox.

-- **New** Automatic sendig (from the system) of alerts by email and by the inbox ????
+##### E-Mail

+Messages to the inbox of the user aren't just sent to the internal inbox of the application.
+The user also receives them by email.

 #### Searching and viewing ads

 A user can search for ads by clicking the search button whether or not he's logged in.
 The initial search is filtered by zip code with max radius and max price.

+In the result lists, the ads of premium users are displayed slightly different than the ads of normal users, to catch more attention.
+They're also ranked higher than normal ads (see section "User roles" below).

-After the result is displayed, the user can choose to:
+After the results are displayed, the user can choose to:

 - *Sort search:* The search results can be sorted by: ascending or descending price, move-in date earliest to latest or latest to earliest, or by the date the ad was created, youngest to oldest or oldest to youngest.